-On this page of the Valheim guide, you will find information about the game's combat mechanics.
-You will learn how enemies can detect you and how to discover their weaknesses.
+On this page of the Valheim game guide, you will learn about the game's combat mechanics.
+You will find out how enemies can detect you and how to discover their weaknesses.

 Hierarchy of biomes